cerebralnomad/newpass_snap/README.md

-# cli_password_generator
+# NewPass
-Generate a random password of a specified length
+Generate a random password of a specified length from the command line

 ## Installation

-Download newpass.py and put it in your PATH (~/bin for instance)
-Recommend renaming to newpass for easier use on the command line
-Make it executable (chmod u+x newpass)
+This is the snap file repo.
+To install, from the command line use: snap install newpass

 ## Usage